Mahdi-Massahi/bot-manager/README.md

 # Nebix Bot Manager

-Nebix Bot Manager (nebixbm) is a trading bot manager which allows you to automate your trades and create and execute your own trader bot!
+Nebix Bot Manager (nebixbm) is a management platform for creating and controlling custom (cryptocurrency) trading bots.

 **Note:** This project is only Linux compatible at the moment.
 Please consider using Docker for other platforms.